🏝 Waipu’ilani Beach Park (Maui): Complete 2024 Guide

 The coastline at Waipui’lani Park features a coarse mixture of sand and coral.
 It is a particularly narrow stretch of beach leaving limited dry areas of sand to sit, especially at high tide.
 As a result, you will likely encounter a lot of beach debris on the shore.

-Most visitors who choose to spend their time here do so for the large grass area and facilities available above the beach.
-This provides all the perks of a day on the beach without the battle and discomfort or dealing with sand.
+Whenever we go to Waipui’lani Park, we find ourselves with the other locals making use of the large grass area and facilities available above the beach.
+This provides all the perks of a day on the beach without having to deal with sand.

 The park also provides tennis courts if you’re feeling a little more energetic.